 For example, DoE can help you develop the right experimental designs within a specific budget and timeframe, and ensure your analysis gives you reliable data.
-In a quality by design (QbD) framework, it can quickly optimise purification conditions and help you get the highest yield of active product throughout your downstream processing.
+In a quality by design (QbD) framework, it can quickly optimize purification conditions and help you get the highest yield of active product throughout your downstream processing.

 Bottom line: you shouldn’t be wasting time on arduous and repetitive jobs like pipetting, robotic programming or endlessly messing around with data in Excel.
-As this can lead to errors, issues with reproducibility and delays in experimental work.
+As this can lead to errors, issues with reproducibility, and delays in experimental work.
 Instead, you can make your job (and your life) much easier with a CAB approach.
 You can also perform sophisticated multi-factorial DoE-based procedures, which allow for a bigger design space and ultimately more insight.
 This level of complex experiment is only possible by adopting tools in the CAB cycle.

-DoE increases yield, increases process robustness, and reduces experimental error
+DOE increases yield, increases process robustness, and reduces experimental error

 For instance, bacterial cellulose is a natural and biodegradable type of cellulose that has applications in many industries.
 But a regular supply is delayed by sluggish manufacturing and the batch-to-batch variability of the yield.